 Leadership over 50 truly is the face of the baby boomer woman.
 The baby boomer woman who, in her second act, has money to spend, time to do the things she wants, and a desire to leave a legacy to her grandchildren.

 Truth is, that was the technology of the day.
-It stands today because we still make magic out of old ideas we thought were dead.
-We make magic out of old boxes and string, and the best of us now turn to social media and online marketing, and a good bit of old fashioned get-togethers, to get that magic in front of the right people.
+It stands today because we still make magic out of nothing.
+Sometimes it's old ideas we thought were dead.
+Sometimes we go back to the old boxes and string, and the best of us now turn to social media and online marketing, and a good bit of old fashioned get-togethers, to create the magic we mean to share.

 Yes, sometimes we ask for help.
 In the right moments, we ask for help.
 We know we can’t do it all.
 So, we bring on people who can guide us over the rough spots.